safadiandrea/andreasafadi.github.io/README.md

 # - Integration Project -

-**Description:** This project entails to show best coding practices and skills learned from the course COP 1500.
+**Description:** This project aims to show best coding practices and skills learned from the course COP 1500.
 In particular, this code entails to deliver an experience reminiscent of a popular horror web-series with interactive elements.
 Please enjoy.